aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/2-opa/5 - cleanup/index.en.md

 ---
-title : "Clean up"
+title: "Clean up"
-weight : 22
+weight: 22
 ---

 Run the following command to clean up the resources.